rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 	<div class="jsConLine">= <span class="jsConValIn">0x3fb9999999999<span class="jsConFun">ca3</span></span></div>
 </div>

 It pretty much just interprets the double as an integer, and then performs the XOR operation on it.
-In this example we XORed the doubles with 0x539 (1337 in hex), so the last three hex digits of each double changed.
+In this example we XORed the doubles with 0x539 (1337 in decimal), so the last three hex digits of each double changed.
 It's a pretty silly operation to perform on a double.

 Just XORing doubles isn't going to get us anywhere though, since the values are stored in a doubles array (`PACKED_DOUBLE_ELEMENTS`[^1]) as just *raw 64-bit doubles*.
 All we can do is change some numbers around, but that's something we can already do without xor.
 It'd be a lot more interesting if we could run this xor thingie on a mixed array (`PACKED_ELEMENTS`) consisting of *memory pointers* to other JavaScript objects, because we could point the pointers to places in memory we're not supposed to.